-Our Regulatory Financial Performance Reporting (RFPR) comprises of reports for each of our 4 networks in line with the Regulatory Instructions and Guidance (RIGs) and clarifications received during the course of preparation.
+Our Regulatory Financial Performance Reporting (RFPR) comprises of information for each of our 4 networks in line with the Regulatory Instructions and Guidance (RIGs) and clarifications received during the course of preparation.

 Our RFPR submission and our Strategic Performance Overview (SPO) both address the regulatory performance of Cadent.
 Consequently the 2 documents should be read in conjunction.
-Specific details of our key operational performance measures can be found within section 4, page 19 of the SPO.
-We have discussed the key financial performance measures below and have also discussed these within section 4, page 48 of the SPO.
+Specific details of our key operational performance measures can be found within section 4 (pages 22-52) of our SPO.
+We have discussed the key financial performance measures below and have also discussed these within section 6 (pages 57-70) of our SPO.

-The enduring value concept, the principles of which were discussed at length during the implementation of the RFPR in 2018, impacts the phasing of the historic and future annual RORE values across our networks; however, on an 8 year average basis the operational RORE values are largely unaffected.
+The enduring value concept, the principles of which were discussed at length during the implementation of the RFPR in 2018, impacts the phasing of the historic and future annual RORE values across our networks; however, on an eight year average basis the operational RORE values are largely unaffected.
 Our methodology for each of the enduring value adjustments is described in more detail in section 3.1; as per last year the adjustments have the overall effect of deferring allowances from earlier years into later periods.